DEREK MCKEITH | ELECTRIC LIFE RECORDS MG | INVADED EARTH PUBLISHING

 His enthralling stage performances draw comparisons to Michael Jackson, Prince, and Lenny Kravitz, and as the New York Amsterdam News wrote, “His sizzling guitar playing conjured up memories of a young Jimi Hendrix.”

 McKeith has been acclaimed for performances at some of America’s most popular concert venues including the Staples Center in Los Angeles, the Verizon Center in Washington, D.C., and B.B.
 King Blues Club in New York City.
 He’s also performed on television on “The Today Show.”
-As a last minute replacement for Usher on “Steve Harvey’s Big Time” TV show, McKeith wowed music aficionado Harvey who lavished him with praise following his performance of “Headlines” from The Signature.
-In 2006 he captured the attention of entertainment industry elite when a VIP audience including Prince, Dr. Dre, and Magic Johnson was thoroughly impressed with his charismatic opening set at The Knitting Factory in LA.
+As a last minute booking on “Steve Harvey’s Big Time” TV show, McKeith wowed music aficionado Harvey who lavished him with praise following his performance of “Headlines” from The Signature.
+In 2007 he captured the attention of entertainment industry elite when a VIP audience including Prince, Dr. Dre, and Magic Johnson was thoroughly impressed with his charismatic opening set at The Knitting Factory in LA.